There are many areas on a WordPress website where you can add affiliate links to:

 Your should pick out images that use “call to action” gestures in which people will want to click on them.
 Usually images that do that are those that tell them to click on them.
 Yes you CAN put text on images and I recommend if you own the image you use to do that.

-Part 3: How to add affiliate links to widgets.
+3) How to add affiliate links to widgets on your WordPress website.

 For this part, I will only show you how to add images in this section.
 You will first need to install a plugin called “Image Widget”.
 To do this: